Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$

 \section{Torus action}

-In the previous section, for a given monomial ideal $E$ we have constructed a family of matrices $\mathcal M$ over base scheme $B$ and considered a map $\pi$ from incidence scheme $\V(I_t(\mathcal M))$ to $B$, mapping the vanishing locus of $t$-minors of $M_b$ to the point $b\in B$, see Definition \ref{matrix-general}.
-In this section, we endow the scheme $B$ with $\G_m^2$-action, making our construction equivariant.
+In the previous section, for a given monomial ideal $E$ we have constructed a family of matrices $\mathcal M$ over the base scheme $B$ and considered a map $\pi$ from the incidence scheme $\V(I_t(\mathcal M))$ to $B$, mapping the vanishing locus of $t$-minors of $M_b$ to the point $b\in B$, see Definition \ref{matrix-general}.
+In this section, we endow the scheme $B$ with a $\G_m^2$-action, making our construction equivariant.
 The equivariance of the family significantly simplifies considerations in later sections.
 We start by recalling the equivariant resolution of $E$.
-0.2 cm \begin{lem} [{\cite[Lemma 3.1]{ES1}}] There is a $\G_m^2$-equivariant structure on Resolution \eqref{res-HB} with bi-graded structures.
+0.2 cm \begin{lem} [{\cite[Lemma 3.1]{ES1}}] There is a $\G_m^2$-equivariant structure on Resolution \eqref{res-HB} with a bi-graded structure.

 where $R=\kk[x,y]$ is endowed with a bi-degree $\deg(x^ay^b)=(a,b)$. \end{lem} \begin{proof} Let us check that $M_E$ is homogeneous.
-Then non-zero entries of $M_E$ are either $y^{d_i}$ on $(i,i)$-th place or $-x$ on $(i+1,i)$-th.
+Then non-zero entries of $M_E$ are either $y^{d_i}$ on the $(i,i)$-th place or $-x$ on the $(i+1,i)$-th.
 Let us recall that from the definition $m_i=\sum_{j\leq i} d_j$.
-In the first case which is the degree of $i$-th component of the target module. \\ In the second case
+In the first case which is the degree of the $i$-th component of the target module. \\ In the second case